lifting-bits/remill/docs/DESIGN.md

 Remill defers the "implementation" of memory accesses and certain types of control flows to the consumers of the produced bitcode.
 Deferral in this takes the form of Remill [intrinsics](https://github.com/lifting-bits/remill/blob/master/remill/Arch/Runtime/Intrinsics.h).

 For example, the `__remill_read_memory_8` intrinsic function represents the action of reading 8 bits of memory.
-Via this and similar intrinsics, downstream tools can distinguish between LLVM `load` and `store` instructions from accesses to the modeled program's memory.
+Via this and similar intrinsics, downstream tools can distinguish LLVM `load` and `store` instructions from accesses to the modeled program's memory.
 Downstream tools can, of course, implement memory intrinsics using LLVM's own memory access instructions.

 ## Instruction semantics